hamlet-io/docs/docs/getting-started/create-cmdb.md

     |-- root.json
     ```

-1. Once you have your tenant CMDB we now need to create an account to host your infrastructure.
-Accounts hold the configuration of your cloud account or subscription and can be shared across different applications as needed.
+1. Once you have your tenant CMDB we now need to create an `account` CMDB to host your infrastructure.
+The account CMDB holds the configuration of your cloud account or subscription and can be shared across different applications as needed.

-    Change into the tenant cmdb directory.
+    Change into the tenant CMDB directory.

     ```bash
     cd ~/hamlet_hello/mycmdb/accounts